 - During entire period of services, the Consultant shall interact continuously with NHIDCL and provide any clarification as regards methods being followed and carryout modification as suggested by NHIDCL.
 A programme of various activities shall be provided to NHIDCL and prior intimation shall be given to NHIDCL regarding start of key activities such as boring, survey etc. so that inspections of NHIDCL officials could be arranged in time. - 2.
 The NHIDCL officers and other Government officers may visit the site at any time, individually or collectively to acquaint/ supervise the field investigation and survey works.
 NHIDCL may also appoint a Proof Consultant to supervise the work of the DPR consultant including inter-alia field investigation, survey work, Design work and preconstruction activities - 3.
-The consultant shall be required to send 3 copies of concise monthly Progress Report by the 5th day of the following month to the designated officer at his Head Quarter so that progress could be monitored by the NHIDCL.
+The consultant shall be required to send 2 copies of concise monthly Progress Report by the 5th day of the following month to the designated officer at his Head Quarter so that progress could be monitored by the NHIDCL in addition to two copies to be submitted to the GM(P) and ED(P) at field level.
 These reports will indicate the dates of induction and de-induction of various key personnel and the activities performed by them.
 Frequent meetings with the consultant at site office or in Delhi are foreseen during the currency of project preparation. - 4.
 All equipment, software and books etc. required for satisfactory services for this project shall be obtained by the Consultant at their own cost and shall be their property.